mscheong01/krotoDC/README.md

 3. Build your project, and the plugin will generate Kotlin data classes and gRPC service/stub based on the `.proto` files.

+## Snapshot Versions
+krotoDC provides snapshot versions that are automatically released when changes are pushed to the main branch.
+The current snapshot version is the next minor version of the current release version with a -SNAPSHOT suffix.
+For example, if the current release is 1.2.3, the snapshot version will be 1.3.0-SNAPSHOT.

 ## Contributing

 Contributions are welcome!
 Please see our [contributing guidelines](https://github.com/mscheong01/krotoDC/blob/main/CONTRIBUTING.md) for more information.